drud/quicksprint/SPRINTUSER_README.md

 **⚠️Docker Toolbox users**: Please click the checkboxes to install "Git for Windows" and "VirtualBox" as needed during the install process.

-**⚠️Docker Toolbox Users must start "Docker Quickstart Terminal" to start docker running.
+**⚠️Docker Toolbox Users:** start "Docker Quickstart Terminal" to start docker running.

 **⚠️Docker for Windows and Docker for Mac** Start the docker application